Okipa/laravel-table/README.md

                 'destroy' => ['name' => 'news.destroy'],
                 'show' => ['name' => 'news.show'],
             ])
-            ->rowsNumber(50) // or set `null` to display all the items contained in database ->activateRowsNumberDefinition(false)
+            ->rowsNumber(50) // Or set `null` to display all the items contained in database ->activateRowsNumberDefinition(false)
             ->query(function (Builder $query) {
-                // some examples of what you can do
+                // Some examples of what you can do
                 $query->select('news.*');
-                // add a constraint
+                // Add a constraint
                 $query->where('category_id', $this->categoryId);
-                // get value stored in a json field
+                // Get value stored in a json field
                 $query->addSelect('news.json_field->>json_attribute as json_attribute');
-                // get a formatted value from a pivot table
+                // Get a formatted value from a pivot table
                 $query->selectRaw('count(comments.id) as comments_count');
                 $query->leftJoin('news_commment', 'news_commment.news_id', '=', 'news.id');
                 $query->leftJoin('comments', 'comments.id', '=', 'news_commment.comment_id');
                 $query->groupBy('comments.id');
-                // alias a value to make it available from the column model
+                // Alias a value to make it available from the column model
                 $query->addSelect('users.name as author');
                 $query->join('users', 'users.id', '=', 'news.author_id');
             })